DanLeiria/nlp-email-news/README.md

 Set the script to run daily at 8:00 AM local time.
 Adjust your time zone or scheduling preferences as needed.
 Remember to add all code and files into the website and install it using Bash.

+In **PythonAnywhere**, it might be tricky to run it at the beginning.
+In main.py there are a few comments that are marked to comment or uncomment accordingly when adding it in the website.

 ## License
 This project is licensed under the MIT License - feel free to modify and distribute as you see fit.